Graph-theoretic insights on the constructability of complex entangled states: Introduction

 Recent years have seen dramatic advances in quantum optical technology \cite{intro1, intro2} as photons are at the core of many quantum technologies and in the experimental investigation of fundamental questions about our universe’s local and realistic nature.
 Due to the peculiar behaviour of multi-particle interference, designing experimental setups to generate multi-partite entanglement in photonics is challenging.
 The most efficient automated way to construct a large class of such quantum photonic experiments is via abstract representation of graphs with certain properties \cite{Quantum_graphs_3, Quantum_graphs, Quantum_graphs_2} allowing new possibilities for quantum technology \cite{intro3, Feng:23, Bao23}.
 The construction of such graphs has been a challenging mathematical open problem as one needs to carefully tune the edge weights to satisfy exponentially many equations \cite{krenn2019questions}.

 Recently, new directions were explored using Artificial intelligence and SAT solvers to find such graphs, which could be used to design quantum photonic experiments \cite{AIquantum1, AIquantum2, CerveraLierta2022designofquantum}.
 However, using these methods, it is computationally infeasible to find solutions in large graphs as the search space grows exponentially.
 Therefore, more advanced analytical methods are necessary.
-In this work, we introduce the technique of local sparsification on experiment graphs, using which we answer a crucial open question in experimental quantum optics, namely whether certain complex entangled quantum states can be constructed.
-The two main ideas behind our technique are:\\ 1) To develop an edge pruning algorithm which helps to construct quantum optical experiments with as few resources as possible. \\ 2) Detect a special sparse subgraph in the pruned experiment graph whose edge count bounds the dimension of some multi-particle entangled quantum states
+In this work, we introduce the technique of local sparsification on the graphs corresponding to experiments, using which we answer a crucial open question in experimental quantum optics, namely whether certain complex entangled quantum states can be constructed.
+The two main ideas behind our technique are:\\ 1) To develop an edge pruning algorithm which helps to construct quantum optical experiments with as few resources as possible. \\ 2) Detect a special sparse subgraph in the pruned graph corresponding to the quantum optical experiment whose edge count bounds the dimension of some multi-particle entangled quantum states.

 Our ideas are general and might be useful to understand the experimental designs to construct several other quantum states like NOON states, cluster states, W states and Dickes states.
 With more structural insights into the graphs used for creating high-dimensional multi-particle entanglement, we believe our techniques can be used to resolve a conjecture on the constructability of certain complex entangled quantum states by Cervera-Lierta, Krenn, and Aspuru-Guzik \cite{CerveraLierta2022designofquantum}.
 This would give us more insights into quantum resource theory and the limitation of specific quantum photonic systems.